Multiple polaritonic edge states in a Su-Schrieffer-Heeger chain strongly coupled to a multimode cavity: Topological phases

 Due to this cavity-induced transition, the nontrivial and trivial phases of the model in the weak-coupling regime (lower and upper left regions in Fig.~\ref{fig:Zak phase diagram}), which, notably, are similar to that of the original SSH model, are reversed in the strong-coupling regime (lower and upper right regions in Fig.~\ref{fig:Zak phase diagram}).

-Importantly, the cavity-induced TPT happens once the system is already metallic, since $L_x^\mathrm{Zak}$ (red dashed line in Fig.~\ref{fig:Zak phase diagram}) is larger than $L_x^\mathrm{gap}$ (yellow dash-dotted line).
-Therefore, as will be discussed in the next section, while the dimerization-induced TPT (solid black line) is associated with the presence or absence of edge states as in the original SSH model, the cavity-induced TPT (red dashed line) does not influence the presence (or absence) of edge states.
-This led Ref.~\cite{Downing2019} to conclude on the breakdown of the bulk-edge correspondence for this system.\footnote{Note that in an (unphysical) model which would conserve chiral symmetry, i.e., Hamiltonian \eqref{eq:SW Bloch fourier} with $\tilde{f}_q=0$, such cavity-induced TPT would \emph{not} break the bulk-edge correspondence, since $L_x^\mathrm{edge}=L_x^\mathrm{gap}=L_x^\mathrm{Zak}$, so that the system remains in an ``insulating" phase.}
+Importantly, the cavity-induced TPT happens once the system is already metallic, since $L_x^\mathrm{Zak}$ (red dashed line in Fig.~\ref{fig:Zak phase diagram}) is larger than $L_x^\mathrm{gap}$ (yellow dashed-dotted line).
+Therefore, as will be discussed in the next section, while the dimerization-induced TPT (solid black line) is associated with the presence or absence of edge states as in the original SSH model, the cavity-induced TPT (red dashed line), which separates two gapless metallic phases ($ L_x^\mathrm{gap} < L_x < L_x^\mathrm{Zak}$ and $L_x > L_x^\mathrm{Zak}$), does not influence the presence (or absence) of edge states.
+This led Ref.~\cite{Downing2019} to conclude on the breakdown of the bulk-edge correspondence for this system.\footnote{Note that in an (unphysical) model which would conserve chiral symmetry, i.e., Hamiltonian \eqref{eq:SW Bloch fourier} with $\tilde{f}_q=0$, such cavity-induced TPT would \emph{not} break the bulk-edge correspondence, since $L_x^\mathrm{edge}=L_x^\mathrm{gap}=L_x^\mathrm{Zak}$, so that the system remains in an ``insulating" phase, except at the transition point.}

 Analogous behaviors have been observed theoretically in similar bipartite systems, from driven ultracold fermions \cite{DiLiberto2014} to zigzag waveguide lattices \cite{Longhi2018}, toy models with next-nearest-neighbor hopping \cite{PerezGonzalez2019}, plasmonic nanoparticles in vacuum \cite{Pocock2019}, or quantum antiferromagnets \cite{Malki2019}.
-Using zigzag waveguide lattices, the presence of a nontrivial quantized Zak phase associated with the absence of edge states (that is, what we observe in our model in the lower right region in Fig.~\ref{fig:Zak phase diagram}) has been recently experimentally detected \cite{Jiao2021}.
-The common feature of the systems studied in Refs.~\cite{DiLiberto2014,Longhi2018,PerezGonzalez2019,Pocock2019,Malki2019,Jiao2021} is that there is a coupling parameter breaking the chiral symmetry, which, once enhanced, leads one of the bulk band to increasingly fill the energy gap.
+Using zigzag waveguide lattices, the presence of a nontrivial quantized Zak phase associated with the absence of edge states (that is, what we observe in our model in the lower right region in Fig.~\ref{fig:Zak phase diagram}, with $\epsilon<0$ and $L_x>L_x^\mathrm{Zak}$) has been recently experimentally detected \cite{Jiao2021}.
+The common feature of the systems studied in Refs.~\cite{DiLiberto2014,Longhi2018,PerezGonzalez2019,Pocock2019,Malki2019,Jiao2021} is that there is a coupling parameter breaking the chiral symmetry, which, once enhanced, leads one of the bulk bands to increasingly fill the energy gap.
 In our polaritonic system, such parameter is the transverse dimension of the cavity, which allows one to tune the effective photon-mediated dipole-dipole coupling.